-Christopher Roberts holds a Ph.D., M.A., and B.A. in Music Education from the University of Washington, and a B.A. in African History from Swarthmore College.
+Christopher Roberts holds a B.A., M.A., and Ph.D. in Music Education from the University of Washington, and a B.A. in African History from Swarthmore College.
 He received his Kodály Certificate from Seattle Pacific University, further studied the Kodály approach at the University of Calgary, and has given presentations for music educators throughout the United States and Canada.
-Christopher works half-time at the University of Washington, teaching undergraduate and graduate students, and half-time at St. Joseph School, teaching students in grades K-5.
-In addition, he has taught graduate and undergraduate students at the University of Idaho, Seattle University, and Kent State University.
-He currently serves as the Western Division President for the Organization of American Kodály Educators.
+Christopher currently serves as Lecturer and Director of Music Teacher Preparation at the University of Washington, working with undergraduate and graduate students.
+His co-authored book, World Music Pedagogy II: Elementary Music Education, was recently published by Routledge Press, and research articles have appeared in journals including Journal of Research in Music Education, British Journal of Music Education, and The Bulletin of the Council of Research in Music Education.
+Christopher serves as the director of the Kodály Levels Program of Seattle, and is Past-President of the Western Division for the Organization of American Kodály Educators.

 Sarah Bartolome holds a Ph.D. in Music Education from the University of Washington, a M.M. in Music Education from Northwestern University, and a B.M. in Music Education and Vocal Performance from Ithaca College.
 She received her Kodály Certification from the New England Conservatory’s Kodály Music Institute in Boston.
 Dr. Bartolome has taught general music in the Boston and Seattle metropolitan areas and has conducted for such prestigious children’s choirs as the Greater Boston Youth Chorus and the Seattle Girls’ Choir.
 A frequent presenter, she has given workshops, clinics, and research presentations throughout the United States and internationally.
 Dr. Bartolome is presently an Assistant Professor in Music Education at the Northwestern University, where she teaches courses in general music education, world music pedagogy, and qualitative research.

-Melyssa Stone holds a Bachelor's of Arts in Vocal Performance and Music Education from Seattle Pacific University, and is working towards an M.Ed. in Educational Leadership from the University of Washington, with an expected graduation date of June, 2016.
+Melyssa Stone holds a M.Ed. in Educational Leadership & Policy Studies from the University of Washington and B.A. degrees in Vocal Performance and Music Education from Seattle Pacific University.
 She completed her Kodály Levels at Seattle Pacific University and has worked with the program since 2014.
-She has worked at the elementary, middle and high school levels as a music educator and currently directs with the Northwest Girlchoir, focusing on a Kodaly-based approach to choral singing.
+She has worked at the elementary, middle and high school levels as a music educator and is a former director with Northwest Girlchoir, and Pacifica Choirs, focusing on a Kodaly-based approach to choral singing.
 Melyssa performs in the area as a jazz vocalist and has performed with artists such as Ben Folds, John Pizzarelli and the New York Voices.
 As a violist, she is a former member of the Thalia Symphony Orchestra and More Music @ the Moore performer.
-Melyssa has presented for the Seattle International Children's Festival, Seattle Theatre Group and schools on topics of musicianship, diversity in the arts, and children's choirs.
-Melyssa is the former President-elect of the Northwest Kodaly Educators and currently serves on a Choir Committee Chair for the national Organization of American Kodaly Educators.
+Melyssa has presented for the Seattle International Children's Festival, Seattle Theatre Group, Northwest Kodaly Educators, Washington Music Educator's Association, and schools on topics of musicianship, diversity in the arts, and children's choirs.
+Melyssa is the former President-elect of the Northwest Kodaly Educators and currently serves as a Choir Committee Chair for the national Organization of American Kodaly Educators.